 Hiking map for the Mount Rigi panoramic trail:

 During this small escapade we were on the road with Dahu (our van).
-So we did not look for a hotel or airbnb in the area even if, as you can imagine, there is no lack of options in a touristic place like this one 😉 You will find lots of airbnbs as well as hotels around here.
+So we did not look for a hotel or apartment in the area even if, as you can imagine, there is no lack of options in a touristic place like this one 😉 You will find lots of apartments as well as hotels around here.

 In a van we usually dream to find a small wild spot with a nice view to settle down.
 After, it is necessary to remain realistic, to have a van does not mean that we can sleep everywhere, far from there!
 Besides, there is often a proportional relation between the popularity of a place and the number of camping bans. 😉 Not having especially the desire to be dislodged in the middle of the night we opted for the camping option.